Nun-z/XboxRetailModeAppGuideLegacy/README.md

 **13.**  Click on the "extensions."

-**14.**  Click the checkboxes for "Microsoft Visual C++ Runtime Package for Windows Universal," "Visual C++ 2013 UWP Desktop Runtime," and "Visual C++ 2015 UWP Desktop Runtime," and then click om the ok button.
+**14.**  Click the checkboxes for "Microsoft Visual C++ Runtime Package for Windows Universal," "Visual C++ 2013 UWP Desktop Runtime," and "Visual C++ 2015 UWP Desktop Runtime," and then click on the ok button.

 **15.**  Right-click on the UWP project in the Solution Explorer, place the mouse over the "publish" option, and then click on "associate app with the store."